Mark Gallogly

-Mark T. Gallogly (born 1957) is an American investor with a background in political and civic engagement.
-He co-founded and served as Managing Principal of the private investment firm Centerbridge Partners, until his retirement in 2020.
-Under the Obama Administration, he served on two Presidential advisory councils.
+Mark T. Gallogly (born 1957) is an American private equity investor, philanthropist, climate change advocate and major donor to Democratic candidates and causes.
+He co-founded and served as Managing Principal of the private investment firm Centerbridge Partners until his retirement in 2020.
+Under the Obama administration, he served on two presidential advisory councils.

 Early life and education

-Gallogly was born on January 18, 1957, in Providence, RI to Florence E. (Giblin) Gallogly and Edward P. Gallogly.
+Gallogly was born on January 18, 1957, in Providence, Rhode Island, to Florence E. (Giblin) Gallogly and Edward P. Gallogly.
 Gallogly is the eighth of eleven children.
 His parents were each the children of Irish immigrants and were first-generation college graduates.
-Gallogly’s father served as Lieutenant Governor of Rhode Island, United States Attorney for the District of Rhode Island and Chief Judge of the Rhode Island Family Court.
+Gallogly's father served as Lieutenant Governor of Rhode Island, United States Attorney for the District of Rhode Island and Chief Judge of the Rhode Island Family Court.
 Gallogly graduated with honors from the University of Notre Dame in 1979.
 As an undergraduate, he also studied at Sophia University in Tokyo.
 He received an MBA from Columbia Business School in 1986.